TizianaAndreaOrlando/TizianaAndreaOrlando/README.md

 -I love to learn everything.
 Especially how things work.

 -Also, I do love learning languages.
-At the moment I can speak Spanish English and a little bit of Portuguese.
+At the moment I can speak Spanish English and a little bit of German.
+Hope by the end of 2022 reach a B1 German level.
-I consider that communication is a skill we must achieve and improve to grow as human beings.
+Why I'm a language lover?
+Basically I consider that communication is a skill we must achieve and improve to grow as human beings, being abble to understand with other culters opens a one's mind and makes you think how life works from other perspectives.

 ### Contact me